-Not Sorry Goods is all about looking good, feeling good and doing good - unapologetically.
-By focusing on upcycling, eco-friendly materials & locally-sourced goods, our intention is to create a more sustainable, inclusive & equitable future for all.
+Not Sorry Goods is a Midwest-based brand that's all about looking good, feeling good and doing good - unapologetically.
+By upcycling pre-loved garments with our bold designs, focusing on eco-friendly materials and sourcing ethically-made goods, our intention is to be a leading sustainable & inclusive retailer of the future.

 Learn more about the Not Sorry Ethos here.